binkley/homebrewery-files/witch.md

   A Witch doesn't just recognize the words&mdash;she knows what that person meant.

 - **Create Food and Water** <br>
-  Conjure simple but nourishing meals and clean water, and sometimes stronger beverages.
-  No one goes without when with a proper witch in their company.
+  No one goes without when a proper witch in their company.

 - **Greater Restoration** <br>
   Fixes most serious ailments and cursed magic items.
   _Now doesn't that feel better?_

-\page

 - **Leomund&rsquo;s Tiny Hut** <br>
   A safe space from magic and the natural elements.